Some methods are defined by method clauses, between the

 message is sent.
 It is not possible to access the slots of another

 You may declare a slot to be private or protected in order to limit access to it.
 However, it is still possible, and frequently useful, to define get and put methods for such a slot.

-For example, if numerator and denominator slots of the rational number class were private rather than public, it would be possible to define put methods to ensure that the denominator is never 0 and that the numerator and denominator are relatively prime.
+For example, if numerator and denominator slots of the rational number class were private rather than public, then it would be possible to define put methods to ensure that the denominator is never 0 and that the numerator and denominator are relatively prime.
 The get methods merely fetch slot values, but they need to be defined explicitly, since the slots are private.
 The new definition of the rational number class might start as follows:

 :- class rational = [num:integer=0, denom:integer=1].
 Self >> num(N) :- fetch_slot(num, N).
 Self >> denom(D) :- fetch_slot(denom, D).
 Self >> (N/D) :- Self >> num(N), Self >> denom(D).